jakebrehm/multitooner/readme.md

 However, note that this application **only supports MacOS**.

-Please note that, in order to launch a sessions, you must grant the application **Input Monitoring** permissions in **System Preferences > Security & Privacy**.
+Please note that, in order to launch a session, you must grant the application **Input Monitoring** permissions in **System Preferences > Security & Privacy**.
 Similarly, if you want to receive invasion notifications, you must allow the application to send you notifications.

 ## How can I get this set up?